-• Crevice-dwelling bats can crawl into their roosts via small gaps in the range of 15-20mm high (h) by 20-50mm wide (w).
+- Crevice-dwelling bats can crawl into their roosts via small gaps in the range of 15-20mm high (h) by 20-50mm wide (w).
 The roost area should maintain a crevice of this approximate size that the bats can roost between.
 The area this roost provision covers can be small but about 1m2 would be useful for summer nursery roosts.
-The height of entry can be from 2-7m.

-• Roof-void dwelling bats require similar dimensions to access the roost but typically need timber joists or beams on which to roost.
-The height of entry can be from 2-7m.

-• Bats needing a flying area require the same access dimension as mentioned above, 15-20mm (h) x 20-50mm (w) situated over 2m in height.
-The roosting area should not be trussed, to allow flight, and should ideally be about 2.8m in height and 5m in length and width

-• Horseshoe bats need a larger access so that they can fly (instead of crawl) directly into the roost.
+The height of entry can be from 2-7m. - Roof-void dwelling bats require similar dimensions to access the roost but typically need timber joists or beams on which to roost.
+The height of entry can be from 2-7m. - Bats needing a flying area require the same access dimension as mentioned above, 15-20mm (h) x 20-50mm (w) situated over 2m in height.
+The roosting area should not be trussed, to allow flight, and should ideally be about 2.8m in height and 5m in length and width - Horseshoe bats need a larger access so that they can fly (instead of crawl) directly into the roost.
 Lesser horseshoe bats need an access of 300mm (w) x 200mm (h), while greater horseshoe bats need 400mm (w) x 300mm (h).
 As above, the roosting area should not be trussed, to allow flight, and should ideally be about 2.8m in height and 5m in length and width.

-The access point should be constructed to give these dimensions 30cm x 20cm constructed as a hopper slate or as a slight dormer in the roof.
+The access points should be constructed to give these dimensions 30cm x 20cm.

-Connectivity to the larger landscape would also be important, this is created by the maintenance of linear features such as tree-line or hedgerows, ideally this access gap should be under 5m wide, as some bat species do not cross open non-linear feature areas.
+Connectivity to the larger landscape is also be important, this is created by the maintenance of linear features such as tree-line or hedgerows, ideally this access gap should be under 5m wide, as some bat species do not cross open non-linear feature areas.